JROChub/power_house/docs/book_of_power.md

 75. They learn why sum-check reductions are safe.
 76. The manual expects you to maintain mental agility with GF(p) logic.
 77. Provide calculators but never allow them to replace manual reasoning.
-78. install mental guardrails: if exponent exceeds modulus, reduce modulo `p-1` when appropriate.
+78. Install mental guardrails: if exponent exceeds modulus, reduce modulo `p-1` when appropriate.
 79. Keep message logs that reference the field used for each transcript.
 80. The manual does not repeat this chapter; this is your single warning.
 81. Field arithmetic is the base layer; nothing above it is negotiable.